 Tongatapu - Whole Island Tour - Jones Travel

-Royal Palace- The residence of the Royal family.
+Royal Palace- Home of the Royal family.
 Historically the Privy Council was held at the palace.
 It was built in 1864 using Kauri timber from New Zealand.

 Royal Tomb-(Mala’e Kula): The royal tombs of the Tupou Royal Family are situated on the grounds of the Malaekula (Red Ground) following the death of King Siaosi (George) Tupou 1 in 1893, a Royal tomb was built.
 He was exclaimed for two months while the tomb was prepared.

 Three headed coconut tree- a brief stop will be made to take a photo of the bizarre three headed coconut tree.

 Blow Holes- Along the southern coastline of Tongatapu are the blowholes.
 The best view is from the village of Houma.
 As the southerly winds blow into the sea is driven into the Southern coastline and sea spray erupts into the air.
 Vaea whistle or Mapu a Vaea are the most famous blowholes along the coastline.

 Flying Fox- In the Kingdom of Tonga, flying foxes have the good fortune of being considered sacred.
 The bats are the official property of the king, and no one but royalty is allowed to hunt them or harm them in any way.
 Because they are protected from human exploitation--the most severe threat to bats throughout the Pacific Islands--the Tongan bats have maintained a relatively stable population.
 In addition, for many years, Tonga has enjoyed the absence of any devastating cyclones.

 Abel Tasman Landing Place-You will also stop at the place where the first English Explorer that first visits the Kingdom of Tonga.